Paying for Catholic School

 There are options for families who need assistance affording school tuition.

 Some Catholic schools have need-based scholarships, as well as academic scholarships available.
-These are limited and are determined independently by each school, so families should contact school leaders if they have questions about these opportunities.
+These are limited and determined independently by each school, so families should contact school leadership if they have questions about these opportunities.

 Families are asked to submit an application for consideration, and every applicant is given equal consideration.
-The application process is open to all students in grades Kindergarten through 12th grade, and applicants must already be accepted into the Catholic school of their choice.
-The application for the 2018-2019 school year will be available in Spring 2018.
+The application process is open to all students in Kindergarten through 12th grade, and applicants must already be accepted into the Catholic school of their choice.
+The application for the 2019-2020 school year will be available in Spring 2019.

 The state also provides financial assistance to some families interested in private school and offers scholarships.
-There are two main state-funded scholarship programs in Louisiana:
+There are three main scholarship programs in Louisiana:

 Louisiana Scholarship Program